apesch85/h264_to_h265/README.md

 # H.264 to H.265 transcoder

 To be clear, this tool doesn't solve a new problem.
-Maybe you have some video files that use the H.264 format and you need/want to conver those files to H.265 for <foo reason>.
+Maybe you have some video files that use the H.264 format and you need/want to convert those files to H.265 for <foo reason>.
 There are a number of alternatives out there!
 To name only a few...

   * Tdarr
   * Handbrake